 During his 15 years’ experience as a breast surgeon in Sweden and Singapore, he realised that his biggest impact in curing breast cancer needs to take place outside of the hospital in order to change women’s behaviour and help them stay out of harm’s way.
 In 2014, he decided to marry his lifelong passion for motorcycles and breast cancer, and went on The Long Ride.
 He brought along fellow breast surgeon, Associate Professor Philip Iau, to travel from Singapore to Sweden to educate both public and medical institutions about breast cancer through lectures and surgical demonstrations.
 The Long Ride successfully raised funds for research to understand breast cancer in Asia.

 To combat the issues relating to early screening and detection of breast cancer, A/Prof Hartman and his partners have recently started a new business venture, where he is the Clinical Lead for the company FathomX.
 The company aims to focus on finding solutions for mammogram reading using Artificial Intelligence (AI).

 |Start Time||End Time||Session||Description|

--The purpose of this session is to present how Swedish companies have contributed and are continuing to be important partners in advancing science and technology Read More
+The overall purpose is to present triple-helix collaborations have contributed and are continuing to be important partners in advancing science and technology Read More